GillesArcas/forline/README.md

 Syntax, error and behaviour

 forline is compatible python 2 and 3 and uses syntax from python 3 (print and division).
 An additional -t option enables to trace the generated script.
 Using the generated script is strictly equivalent than using forline command line.
+As a consequence, all questions regarding syntax or execution errors may be analyzed by running the generated script.